sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 This allowed for tremendous progress to be made on the details of the implementation and, with darkroom access, gave opportunities to run tests on exposure, use of filters and overall film tensioning.

 The results of this residency included a 100 foot sound print made from a negative and with the soundtrack printed directly on the print stock and a working first draft prototype of this design.
+Collaboration with the other residents led to ideas for future work and improved the design as we performed tests collectively.
+The possibility of making this platform work as a soundtrack camera was also explored during this session.

 # The Contact Printer